OrganismalSystemsBiology/analytic_cosinor/README.md

 ![Sensitivity of the analytic cosiner method to oscillation periods.](p-values_by_period_and_phase_48h.png)

 **Figure**: The analytic cosiner method detects pure sinusoidal oscillations with periods ranging from 21 to 27 hours with high sensitivity (*p* < 0.01, indicated with the red dashed line), demonstrating robust performance around the circadian range.
 This plot was made with 48 hours of time series data at a 4-hour interval.
-The oscillation phase was shifted from 0 to 0.8 of 2$pi$.
+The oscillation phase was shifted from 0 to 0.8 of 2 $pi$.

 ## Implementation